Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 \subsection{Adaptive MALA: numerical results}

-The numerical experiment is the same as in Section~\ref{sec:MALA_numerics}: the only difference is that the scheme used is Adaptive MALA instead of MALA.
+The numerical experiment is the same as in Section~\ref{sec:MALA_numerics}: the only difference is that the algorithm is Adaptive MALA instead of MALA.
 Since~$\left\lVert\nabla\xi\right\rVert$ is constant, we only need to learn the mean force~$F'$.
 We set~$N_{\rm min}=100$ and~$N_{\rm update}=20$.
-The current approximation of the scalar~$\kappa_{\alpha}$ is simply computed by using a left-Riemann rule every time the free energy and effective diffusion get updated.
+The current approximation of the scalar~$\kappa_{\alpha}$ is simply computed by using a left-Riemann rule every time the free energy and effective diffusion are updated.

 We present the results in Figure~\ref{fig:MALA}.
-We obtain~$\widehat{\tau}(\alpha_{\rm opt})^{\star}=7306$ for~$\alpha_{\rm opt}=0.8$ while~$\widehat{\tau}(0)^{\star}=11577$.
-The comments on the results are the same as the ones of Section~\ref{sec:MALA_numerics}.
+The optimal value obtained is~$\alpha_{\rm opt}=1.5$, with~$\widehat{\tau}(\alpha_{\rm opt})^{\star}=672$, while~$\widehat{\tau}_{\rm cst}^{\star}=1402$.
+The comments on the results are the same as the ones in Section~\ref{sec:MALA_numerics}.
 This shows that the same efficiency is obtained with the adaptive scheme.
-This is expected, as the learned quantities usually only need a small number to be converged.
-This is depicted in Figure~\ref{fig:adaptive_behavior}: we run a sample trajectory using~$6\times10^{4}$ iterations with time step~$\Delta t=2.6\times10^{-3}$ and~$\alpha=0$ (we checked that similar results were obtained using other values of~$\alpha$).
-Looking at Figure~\ref{fig:adaptive_MALA}, we should see about 5 transitions on average.
-We plot in Figure~\ref{fig:adaptive_CV} the values of the reaction coordinate as a function of the number of iterations, and observe that 5 transitions occur (the last one happening when stopping the simulation).
-We present in Figure~\ref{fig:adaptive_FE} the values of the free energy over the range~$[z_{\rm min},z_{\rm max}]$ for 5 values of the number of iterations~$n$: \begin{itemize}[align=left] \item [$n=3600$:] no transition has happened yet, only the left well has been sampled sufficiently so that nonzero values for the free energy are observed; \item [$n=24,000$:] one transition has happened, the right well is being sampled, balancing the values of the free energy between the two modes; \item [$n=36,000$:] two transitions have happened, the free energy is almost converged; \item [$n=48,000$:] three transitions have happened, the profile of the free energy is now similar to the one obtained to the reference profile obtained using thermodynamic integration, see Figure~\ref{fig:free_energy_abf}; \item [$n=60,000$:] four transitions have happened and one is being observed, the free energy profile do not change significantly. \end{itemize}
+This is expected, as the learned quantities usually rapidly converge.
+This is depicted in Figure~\ref{fig:adaptive_behavior}: we run a sample trajectory using~$4\times10^{4}$ iterations with time step~$\Delta t=2.5\times10^{-3}$ and~$\alpha=1.5$ (we checked that similar results were obtained using other values of~$\alpha$).
+We plot in Figure~\ref{fig:adaptive_CV} the values of the reaction coordinate as a function of the number of iterations.
+We present in Figure~\ref{fig:adaptive_FE} the values of the free energy over the range~$[z_{\rm min},z_{\rm max}]$ for 5 values of the number of iterations~$n$.
+We observe that after a small number of iterations (relatively to the original dynamics), the learned diffusion coefficient allows for rapid transitions between the two metastable states.
+The free energy rapidly converges to its stationary state in the two metastable states.
+The convergence of the free energy in the vicinity of the transition state takes more time, since the process dashes from one state to the other, without spending time over the transition state.